inibudi/NegaScan/README.md

-# necodetection
+# NegaScan
-Negatif content website detection system based on machine learning method.
+Negatif content website detection system is based on a machine learning method.